jayskar/ussd-simulator/README.md

 The USSD Simulator is a web-based application designed to simulate the USSD code input and response process typically used on mobile phones.
 This project is built using Vue.js and Vue Router.

+### Note:
+This project was developed using NALO (https://www.nalosolutions.com/ussd/) as the USSD provider.
+For other USSD providers, the code may need adjustments based on their specific implementation.

 ## Table of Contents

 - [Features](#features)